microsoft/graphrag/docsite/posts/get_started.md

 ## Quickstart

 To get started with the GraphRAG system we recommend trying the [Solution Accelerator](https://github.com/Azure-Samples/graphrag-accelerator) package.
-This will allow you to set and end-to-end user friendly GraphRAG experience leveraging Azure resources.
+This provides a user-friendly end-to-end experience with Azure resources.

 # Top-Level Modules